 How much can you save when hiring a virtual assistant?

-On average, the cost of a virtual assistant is 40% less than an on-site full-time worker.
-The reason for this savings is that you don’t have to deduct payroll taxes as the virtual assistant will pay their own.
-In addition, you do not spend on insurance, or on providing a proper workstation with equipment such as laptops, and company phones.
-Therefore, the remote worker will have their own home office they work from and will use their own equipment.
+A virtual assistant costs 40% less than an on-site full-time worker.
+This savings is because you don’t have to deduct payroll taxes as the virtual assistant will pay their own.
+In addition, you do not spend on insurance or providing a proper workstation with equipment such as laptops and company phones.
+The remote worker will have their own home office they work from and will use their equipment.

 What tasks can be delegated to a virtual assistant recruiter?

-- Write comprehensive job descriptions and requirements for positions that you want to fill, where the aim is to source great people
+- Write comprehensive job descriptions and requirements for positions you want to fill to source great people.

 - Post vacancies on your website, job boards, and social media